zhangjinshui-nerveee/nerveee-web/source/about/index.md

 ---
-title: About
+title: About me (Zhang, Jinshui)
 # date: 2022-02-06 19:05:07
 ---

-My name is Jinshui Zhang, a PhD candidate at Duke University.
-I am working on innovative projects that push the boundaries of power electronics to advance noninvasive brain stimulation techniques.
+I am a PhD candidate at Duke University.
+I work on innovative projects that push the boundaries of power electronics to advance noninvasive brain stimulation techniques.